eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 No matter what voting system you use, you must destroy some information.
 But, since it is simply impractical to ask every voter to write an essay about which candidates they like and should win, and aggregate that into a single coherent decision, we must settle for some compromise, such as ranking, scoring, or approving candidates.

+Every system has its trade-offs, and destroys some information about voter preferences.
+On one hand, we want to maximize expressiveness of what the voter can express, but we also need to balance that with practicality.
+In that end, we have to decide which information is most important to preserve, and what information we are willing to destroy.

 - Plurality requires the voter to pick only one candidate they (supposedly) want the most, throwing out all other information about alternatives they would have preferred or find acceptable.
 - Ranked methods get the *ordinal* information about preferences, but fail to capture intensity or acceptability.
 A voter who ranked A > B > C cannot express if they would find B acceptable or not.
 We can only know that they prefer A more than B, and B more than C.
 - Cardinal methods with more than two possible scores (like Score voting) are ambiguous about what the scores mean.
 Is a 3/5 candidate "acceptable" or not?
 Different voters may interpret the scores differently.
 - Approval voting, requires the voter to split the candidates into exactly two tiers: which are "acceptable" (approved) and which are "not acceptable" (not approved).
 This collapses all the information of their potentially nuanced preferences into a binary choice for each candidate.

-However, I believe that Approval asks the most practical and, arguably, *important* question: who do you actually want to win?
+I believe that Approval asks the most practical and, arguably, *important* question: who do you actually want to win?
 This is a question that voters must give an unambiguous answer to for each candidate.

 Out of all of these compromises, I think the most easy to justify are Approval voting and ranked methods (but only if the way the rankings are aggregated is Condorcet consistent).
 Both are unambiguous about the expressed preferences of the voter.
 However, in addition to the objective greater simplicity of Approval over a ranked method, I also argue that Approval voting is *more* internally consistent than ranked methods, while also being "*good enough*".